The Academy of Forensic Nursing

 A similar vision was articulated in 1992 by Virginia Lynch, the founder of forensic nursing.
 She said then that forensic nurses combine the nursing, forensic, and legal sciences to bring safety, medical treatment, and justice to patients who have suffered various forms of trauma.

-AFN recognizes the need for collaboration among the entire team of those protecting, treating, and advocating for victims of trauma.
-Forensic nurses, physicians, attorneys, advocates, law enforcement and, other first responders are welcome to AFN membership and are invited to participate in the work of AFN.
+The Academy recognizes the need for collaboration among the entire team of those protecting, treating, and advocating for victims of trauma.
+Forensic nurses, physicians, attorneys, advocates, law enforcement and, other first responders are welcome to Academy membership and are invited to participate in our work.

 Trauma profoundly impacts the health and longevity of those who have survived it.
-Forensic nurses have worked with healthcare professionals, families, communities, and systems and have lead the way to promoting evidence-based, compassionate care of those affected by trauma.
-AFN seeks universal acceptance of the full scope of forensic nursing practice, applied across the spectrum of trauma care.
+Forensic nurses have worked with healthcare professionals, families, communities, and systems and have led the way to promoting evidence-based, compassionate care of those affected by trauma.
+The Academy seeks universal acceptance of the full scope of forensic nursing practice, applied across the spectrum of trauma care.

-We invite your input as we expand AFN to embrace all nursing practices.
-We encourage your active participation through the provision of feedback, information sharing, and membership in AFN.
+We invite your input as we expand the Academy to embrace all nursing practices.
+We encourage your active participation through the provision of feedback, information sharing, and membership in the Academy of Forensic Nursing.

 If you have questions, comments, or suggestions for website content or programs, I invite you to email me directly: